MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 #### Balance similarity with production

-Tailor the preproduction environment to effectively manage risks while still identifying and addressing potential risks before transitioning to production.
-Ensure that each instance of an environment is sufficiently different from production to avoid unnecessary costs.
-It can be expensive to mirror the preproduction environment exactly with production.
-Consider the following factors:
+It's often unnecessary and expensive for preproduction environments to mirror the production environment exactly.
+The goal is to ensure each preproduction environment is appropriately different from production to avoid unnecessary costs.However, when preproduction are production different, there's a risk of deploying a bug into production.
+The more different these environments are, the more risk there is.
+Tailoring the preproduction environment to meet your needs can help you manage risks while optimizing cost.
+To balance the similarity with production, consider the following recommendations:

 - *Avoid exact replicas*: Avoid making the preproduction environment an exact copy of production.
 It can unnecessarily increase costs.
 Create a preproduction environment that's cost-effective but enable you to uncover and address potential risks before deployment.